MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/activation-watermark-appears.md

 ## Cause 1: Azure Instance Metadata Service connection issue

-The Azure VM is unable to establish a connection with the [Azure Instance Metadata Service (IMDS)](/azure/virtual-machines/instance-metadata-service) endpoint, which is essential for obtaining the activation token.
+The Azure VM can't establish a connection with the [Azure Instance Metadata Service (IMDS)](/azure/virtual-machines/instance-metadata-service) endpoint, which is essential for obtaining the activation token.

 ## Cause 2: Certificate related issue

-Intermediate certificates that are crucial for the activation process are expired.
+Intermediate certificates that are crucial for the activation process have expired.

-For more information, see [Azure Instance Metadata Service-Attested data TLS: Critical changes are here!](https://techcommunity.microsoft.com/t5/azure-governance-and-management/azure-instance-metadata-service-attested-data-tls-critical/ba-p/2888953).
+For more information, see [Azure Instance Metadata Service-Attested data TLS: Critical changes are here](https://techcommunity.microsoft.com/t5/azure-governance-and-management/azure-instance-metadata-service-attested-data-tls-critical/ba-p/2888953).

 ## Identify if the VM guest OS can successfully communicate with IMDS

-Run the following PowerShell script depending on your version of PowerShell to check to see if the metadata is received from Azure Instance Metadata Service.
+Run the following PowerShell script depending on your version of PowerShell to check if the metadata is received from IMDS.

 - **PowerShell 6 and later versions**